haikus-in-c/haikus-in-c.github.io/_posts/2013-09-01-argentinian-drinking-game.markdown

 	player 2: 14

 Takeaway #1: it's almost always better not to start a round.
-Increasing the breakpoint of the game to 1000 makes the difference becomes clearer:
+Increasing the breakpoint of the game to 1000 makes the difference become clearer:

 	player 1: 206
 	player 2: 126